brson/contract-game/doc/notes.md

 It is something I am curious to attempt, but doesn't seem prudent right now, since presumably most everybody else using canvas-node is using the substrate revisions in Cargo.lock.

+(Note that since this was written, `canvas-node` has received an update to a more recent version of substrate).

 `cargo-canvas` has updates and I install them from the source directory with